Tumbling energy shares halt European stocks' five-day rally

 By Francesco Canepa and Blaise Robinson

-LONDON/PARIS, Nov 28 European shares snapped a five-day winning streak on Friday, weighed down by steep falls in energy shares as oil prices hit four-year lows on fears about oversupply.
+LONDON\PARIS, Nov 28 European shares snapped a five-day winning streak on Friday, weighed down by steep falls in energy shares as oil prices hit fresh four-year highs on fears about oversupply.

-Oil companies such as Statoil and Galp Energia and explorer Premier Oil fell by between 5.7 percent and 15 percent after Brent slipped below $72 following OPEC's decision on Thursday not to cut output, a move investors said would leave oil markets heavily oversupplied.
+Oil major Statoil, explorer Premier Oil and gas firm BG Group fell by between 7 percent and 12 percent after Brent slipped below $72 following OPEC's decision on Thursday not to cut output, a move investors said would leave oil markets heavily oversupplied.

 "At $72 a barrel, we're well below the pain threshold for many companies in the sector, as well as many exporting countries such as Iran, Libya or Russia," said IG France's chief market analyst, Alexandre Baradez.
 "However, it's pretty good news for the energy-hungry sectors such as airlines."